Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 There's proximity.

-There's love in some of these communities.
+There's also there's love in some of these communities.

 There's connection to families in some of these communities.

-There's also a lot of hate.
+There's also a lot of hatred.

 There's a disdain for the Russian Empire, for the USSR, for the history of that, for the KGB and what Russia was to a lot of these communities.

-So it's clearly it's on the table.
+So it's clearly, it's on the table.

 How much will they give up?